| | | |

 Why You’ll Love This Recipe

-• This healthy sugar-free apple crisp is the perfect recipe for seasonally sweet apples.
+• This gluten-free apple crisp is the perfect recipe for seasonally sweet apples.

-• This apple crisp is the best sugar-free alternative to apple pie in a cinch!
+• This apple crisp is a great quick alternative to apple pie.

 • This easy recipe makes about 8-10 servings and is easy to adapt to make more for parties, potlucks, and gatherings.